RE: SPINY DOGFISH – COMMERCIAL FISHING OPERATIONS

-Dr. Louis B. Daniel III, Director, Division of Marine Fisheries, hereby announces that effective at 8:00 A.M.
-Wednesday, December 14, 2011 the following restrictions will apply to the harvest of spiny dogfish in the waters of North Carolina.
+Dr. Louis B. Daniel III, Director, Division of Marine Fisheries, hereby announces that effective at 12:01 A.M.
+Wednesday, January 1, 2014, the following restrictions shall apply to the commercial spiny dogfish fishery:

 II.
 GENERAL INFORMATION

-B. It is unlawful to violate the provisions of any proclamation issued by the Director under his delegated authority pursuant to N.C.
-Fisheries Rule 15A NCAC 03H .0103.
+B. It is unlawful to violate the provisions of any proclamation issued by the Fisheries Director under his delegated authority pursuant to N.C.
+Marine Fisheries Commission Rule 15A NCAC 03H .0103.

 C. N.C.
 Marine Fisheries Commission Rule 15A NCAC 03I .0113 specifies that it is unlawful for any licensee under Chapter 113, Subchapter IV of the General Statutes to refuse to allow the Fisheries Director or his agents to obtain biological data, harvest information, or other statistical data necessary or useful to the conservation and management of marine and estuarine resources from fish in the licensee’s possession.

 D. This proclamation supersedes Proclamation FF-45-2012, dated September 11, 2012.
 The intent of this proclamation is to continue the requirement for a dealer permit and a reporting process for the taking of spiny dogfish sharks from the Atlantic Ocean.
 This is to assure that the quota established by the Atlantic States Marine Fisheries Commission is not exceeded.